Ballot Design — Bylaw Amendments or Article Changes

 - While it may seem anti-intuitive to "Abstain" on a bylaw amendment — your voters will probably either agree, or disagree, with the changes — there may be some that do not want to cast a vote either way, but can still contribute to your quorum.
 Check "Allow Abstain" to create an abstain option on the ballot to catch some of those extraneous votes.

-- Add information for each of your bylaw changes by clicking on "Add question information", and adding text which outlines the changes, or adding links back to your website.
+- Add information for each of your bylaw changes by clicking on "Add question information", and adding text which outlines the changes, adding links back to your website, or uploading a document/picture to the ballot.

 - You can also include additional information, or additional instructions, in the "Voter Instructions" box, underneath the "Settings" bar.